Cullingworth: Transport

 Cullingworth is situated at the crossroads of the B6144 and B6429.
 The village was formerly served by a railway station on the Queensbury Lines of the Great Northern Railway.
 A stone built viaduct crosses the western end of the village and Hewenden Viaduct lies outside the village to the east.
 The former railway line route is now part of the National Cycle Network, regional route 69, known as The Great Northern Railway Trail.
 The nearest railway stations are now Keighley and Bingley.
 Cullingworth is served by regular bus services to Keighley and Bradford, and less frequent services to Bingley and Wilsden, operated by Keighley Bus Company.
 An infrequent Sunday service provided a link to Halifax, operated by First West Yorkshire until being withdrawn in 2015.
 This was reinstated as a regular hourly service in September 2020.

 Sport

 Cullingworth has a local cricket club that currently plays in the Halifax Cricket League.
-Prior to 2014 the club was a member of the Craven & District league, Cullingworth Cricket Club has 2 Senior Teams, Junior Teams and a ladies Team.
+Prior to 2014 the club was a member of the Craven & District league, Cullingworth Cricket Club has 2 senior teams, junior teams and a ladies' team.

 Village Hall

-Cullingworth has a New village hall on Mill Street which contains a nursery most mornings during the term time.
+Cullingworth has a new village hall on Mill Street which contains a nursery operating most mornings during the term time.
 The village hall can be rented out by visiting their website.
 The village has seen a large building programme of private homes.
-A condition imposed upon some of the housebuilding companies, is that they must contribute to the upkeep, repair or pay towards the new village hall.
+A condition imposed upon some of the housebuilding companies is that they must contribute to the upkeep, repair or pay towards the new village hall.